jamesjsong/jamesjsong.github.io/_posts/2024-12-11-Interruption.md

 ---
 layout: post
-title:  "Interruption to the Document Dump - Some Thoughts on Luigi."
+title:  "Interruption to the Document Dump - Some Thoughts on Luigi"
 permalink: /interruption/
 date:   2024-12-11
 categories: jekyll update